rizinorg/rizin/shlr/tcc/README.md

 	tcc_appendf()

-Appends sdb queries to be executed from the core anal.
+Appends sdb queries to be executed from the core analysis.